automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zephyrosaurus.md

 # Zephyrosaurus
-## Description: Otherwise known as the Western Wind Lizard.
+## Otherwise known as the Western Wind Lizard.